Securing the Roof Assembly

-- Adhesives listed in a selected Tested Assembly must be used to secure applicable layers within the roof assembly.
+- Adhesives listed in a selected Tested Assembly must be used to secure applicable layers within the roof system.
 Adhesives may be substituted only with products listed in the Tested Assembly report.

 - Bitumen used as a hot-applied adhesive must be Type 3 or SEBS.

 (NOTE: this Section is critical for both the Design Authority and the Contractor)